mtangi/DCASCADEmodel/README.md

 DAM INPUT DATA

+In the model, dams directly influence sediment transport and delivery by flooding network reaches located inside their reservoir, trapping incoming sediment volumes, and changing downstream hydrology according to their release schedule.
+In turn, sediment deposition inside the impoundment decreases the total storage capacity of the reservoir.
 If reservoirs are present in the network, they can be integrated into the simulation.
 The model will dynamically simulate their release schedule, water and sediment storage, and the changes in the hydrology of the downstream channels.
 The dam position and reservoir features are defined in the DamData struct, reporting for each dam their main attributes:
 - Name and Code contain the full and reduced name of the reservoir, respectively;